Co-Borrower & Co-Signer

 Responsibility for Payments

-Backup – They only step in if the primary borrower defaults
+Backup – Only steps in if the primary borrower defaults

 Effect on Loan Qualification